kingzamzon/docs/docs/SDK/Explanation/installation.md

 ## Debug Logging and Lit Node Client configuration

-The LitNodeClient object has a number of config params you can pass, documented here: https://lit-protocol.github.io/lit-js-sdk/api_docs_html/#litnodeclient
+The `LitNodeClient` object has a number of config params you can pass, documented here: https://js-sdk.litprotocol.com/classes/lit_node_client_src.LitNodeClientNodeJs.html#config

-For example, to turn off logging in the JS SDK, you could set debug to false like this: `const client = new LitJsSdk.LitNodeClient({debug: false})`
+For example, to turn off logging in the Lit JS SDK, you could set `debug` to `false` like this: `const client = new LitJsSdk.LitNodeClient({debug: false})`